Close Menu

 DOWN SYNDROME & DISABILITY BENEFITS

 Down syndrome is a genetic condition in which a person is born with an extra chromosome.
-Typically, a baby is born with 46 chromosomes.
+Usually, a baby is born with 46 chromosomes.
 However, babies with Down syndrome have an extra copy of chromosome 21.
 The medical term for having an extra copy of a chromosome is ‘trisomy.’
 Therefore, another name for Down syndrome is Trisomy 21.

 Down syndrome cannot be cured.
 It is also the most common genetic condition found in the United States.
 Each year, about 6,000 babies born in the United States are born with Down syndrome.
 When you are born with Down syndrome, it changes the way your body and brain develop.
 It can also cause mental and physical challenges throughout your life.
 In 1983, the life expectancy of a person with Down syndrome was only 25 years.
 However, due to medical advances, now the average life of such an individual is 60 years old.